 3. There are actually a handful of really good deals.
 While many of the Black Friday sales are a joke, there are a few gems out there.
 I’ve found that smaller stores that aren’t part of national chains tend to offer great deals on Black Friday, especially on apparel.
 If I can find one awesome gift at an awesomely low price, I feel like the day was worth it.

-The most important thing to remember is that it’s just stuff – Black Friday is about nothing more than spending your money on material items that will in no way improve your life.
-So don’t stress about scoring the best Black Friday deals, don’t miss out on any much needed sleep just to get into stores early, and don’t set yourself up for a debt-filled new year just because you feel pressured to spend money on that day.
+The most important thing to remember while combing the aisles for discounted merchandise is that it’s just stuff.
+Black Friday is about nothing more than spending your money on material items that will in no way improve your life.
+So don’t stress about scoring the best Black Friday deals, don’t miss out on much-needed sleep just to get into stores early and don’t set yourself up for a debt-filled new year just because you feel pressured to spend money on that day.